Airbnb tax move 'levels playing field'

 "This is a great first step," Queenstown hotelier Mark Rose says.

-All Airbnb bookings will be subject to GST, regardless of whether the property owner’s GST-registered or not.
+All Airbnb bookings will be subject to GST, regardless of whether the property owner’s GST-registered or not, from April 1.

 "The government needs to collect revenue from these overseas companies, and this is the way to go about doing it," Rose says.